 Your Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.

-As expected, the Samsung Galaxy Note 5 Nougat update also brings Samsung Pass to the device for the first time.
+On top of those patches, the Samsung Galaxy Note 5 Nougat update also brings Samsung Pass to the device for the first time.

 Samsung Pass is a powerful tool that serves as a master key to all of your logins.
 Samsung Pass uses the Galaxy Note 5's fingerprint scanner to keep your information safe.
-Added security and added convenience make an excellent combination.